moved to handbook page

 - If you've fixed a script, but there are no changes ingame: yes, you've edited and recompiled the script, but did you save the plugin? yes, you've saved the plugin, but did you save the script?
 You don't get a warning on exit.

-- Creature soundgen is based on... models?
-If your new creature ID uses a mesh that hasn't been used by any creatures before, the "Sound Gen Creature" in that ID's properties will successfully give it the same sounds as whatever creature you select.
+- Creature soundgen is affected by models of existing creatures.
+If your new creature ID uses a mesh that hasn't been used by any creatures before, the "Sound Gen Creature" field in that new creature ID's properties will successfully give it the same sounds as whatever creature you select.
 But if your new creature ID uses the same mesh as an existing creature, it will get that creature's sounds even if you give it another "Sound Gen Creature" - if you want different sounds, or want to add sound types (Moan, Scream, Land...) that the first creature to use the mesh didn't have, you'll need to create new sounds for all the sound types you want and associate each of them with the new creature ID in Gameplay->Sound Gen.